Value Investing – Business and Economic Principles

-This website is dedicated to business and economics.
-The primary tenet of business is ‘Buy Low, Sell High’.
+Value Investing – Business & Economic Principles is dedicated to the primary tenet of ‘Buy Low, Sell High’.
 Value investing is keyed to this business tenet of ‘Buy Low, Sell High’.

 The value investing concept was initially developed by Benjamin Graham in his first edition of Security Analysis written in 1934.
 The core premise of value investing is ascertaining what the intrinsic value of a particular stock equals.
 It is essential to purchase the stock at a low price in order to maximize a return on investment.
 In the revised edition of Security Analysis updated in 1962, Benjamin Graham identified a formula to calculate intrinsic value with stock:

 Value = Earnings times (a constant of 8.5 plus two times an average expected growth rate over the next seven years).